-Ideal Exercises After The Delivery:
+Ideal Exercises After Delivery

-Clearly, you cannot do all kinds of exercises as soon as you deliver.
+You cannot do all kinds of exercises as soon as you deliver.

-1. Lower Belly Exercises:
+1. Lower belly exercises

 - Lower belly exercises work in tandem with your pelvic exercises to give you a more fit body.
 Doing lower tummy exercises helps lose baby fat in the area.